St Peters railway station

-St Peters railway station is a heritage-listed railway station located on the Illawarra line, serving the Sydney suburb of St Peters in New South Wales, Australia.
-It is served by Sydney Trains T3 Bankstown line services.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+St Peters railway station is a heritage-listed railway station on the Illawarra railway line in the Sydney suburb of St Peters.
+It is served by Sydney Trains' T8 Airport & South services.
+The station was added to the New South Wales State Heritage Register on 2 April 1999.

 History

+Early history

 St Peters station opened on 15 October 1884 as part of the construction of the Illawarra line to Hurstville.
 St Peters was one of the more substantial stations of the eight built in 1884 reflecting the importance of the locality for industry and residential development.
 The two brick side platform buildings were constructed as a large second-class station building (Platform 1/2, demolished) and a smaller third-class station building (on the current Platform 3/4) with a small footbridge at the "Down" end of the platforms.

 In 1887, Josiah Gentle moved the Bedford Brickworks (established 1877 in Alexandria) to St Peters (located opposite the station on land which is now Sydney Park).
 This was one of the most important brickworks in Sydney in the late 19th century.
 The brickworks continued to operate at St Peters until the 1970s.

 With quadruplification of the line in 1900, brick retaining walls were built at the station side boundaries.
 The original Platform 1/2 building was demolished in c.
 1925 and replaced by a standard island platform building.

-Historically, the station was served by Bankstown, East Hills and Illawarra services, however from the early 1990s to 2017 it was served only by the former.
-Following the introduction of the 2017 Sydney Trains timetable, Airport Line services once again stop at St Peters (in peak hours only).